 Currently, there are more than 30 current NDU CIC academic partners, which are listed below.
 Many academic partners provide full-time, part-time, and online educational opportunities.

 Several schools updated their agreements over the previous year to include new degrees and acceptance of more NDU CIC certificates.
 Please check the website often for changes and additions.
-Questions about the partnership program should be directed to Patricia Coopersmith, Director of Outreach, at firstname.lastname@example.org, 202-685-2117.
-Specific questions about degree programs, admission requirements, or remaining courses should be directed to the academic partner institution Point of Contact (POC).
+For questions about the partnership program please call 202-685-2020.

 ** See the link at the far bottom of the page for the detailed degree table and points of contact at each partner school. **